 Shipping mode is used to render the device inactive and is used for shipping the unit and for long term storage.
-(Refer to section 5.1).
+(Refer to section 6.1).
+If 'shipping mode' is 'off', the logger will be in a recording state.

 Device PIN gives the user the option of setting a user-defined PIN on an Unprotected device.